 Figure-of-8 loop around one side of Minnewaska Lake to Millbrook Mountain, then around Gertrude’s Nose, back out the other side of Minnewaska Lake.

-Gertrude’s Nose is an epic day-hike in a world-class destination, especially for the fall leaf-change.
+Gertrude’s Nose is an epic day-hike in a world-class destination, especially for the fall foliage season.
 Hikers and walkers arrive by the busload to soak in Minnewaska’s rugged trails and accessible carriage roads.

 This trail guide begins at the southern end of Lake Minnewaska.
 For a complete guide to Lake Minnewaska, see Lake Minnewaska Loop Trail.